muxinc/mux-stats-sdk-media3/README.md

 ## Usage

-To use this SDK, you must add it as a dependency to your Android project and then monitor it from whatever UI component or Service is managing your `Player`.
+To use this SDK, you must add it as a dependency to your Android project and then monitor it from the UI component or Service that manages your `Player`.

 ### Add dependencies